 [Austin Allsup’s version of Wild Horses is available on iTunes]

-But it wasn't until 2000 when Tommy Allsup won a Grammy Award for Best Country Instrumental Performance for "Bob’s Breakdowns" also featuring Asleep At The Wheel, Floyd Domino, Larry Franklin, Vince Gill, and Steve Wariner.
-It's a tribute to Bob Willis, the King of Western Swing, who Allsup also played with for years.
+But it wasn’t until 2000 when Tommy Allsup won a Grammy Award for Best Country Instrumental Performance for “Bob’s Breakdowns” also featuring Asleep At The Wheel, Floyd Domino, Larry Franklin, Vince Gill, and Steve Wariner.
+It’s a tribute to Bob Willis, the King of Western Swing, who Allsup also played with for years.
 Take a listen below.
-The Voice airs Mondays and Tuesdays at 8pm on NBC.Most INTERESTING FINDS on Amazon]
+The Voice airs Mondays and Tuesdays at 8pm on NBC.Up to 70% off on Hottest Amazon Deals]